Knutsford Services: Opening

-The M6 section opened on Friday 15 November 1963 from Hanchurch to Lymm.
-The motorway section was officially opened at 12 noon from the Knutsford restaurant, with the Bishop of Chester Gerald Ellison and Sir Wesley Emberton; the motorway opened to drivers at 4 pm.
+The M6 section opened on 15 November 1963 from Hanchurch to Lymm.
+The motorway section was officially opened at 12:00 noon from the Knutsford restaurant, with the Bishop of Chester Gerald Ellison and Sir Wesley Emberton; the motorway opened to drivers at 4:00 pm.
 The bishop prayed "that drivers would exercise courtesy and consideration for others, and that without fear or suffering they might come safely to their journey's end".
 Also at the Knutsford opening was the "lorry driver of the year", Joe Dakin.
 The first manager was Sidney Ash.
 The site could provide meals for 373 people at once.

 Knutsford was one of the country's first motorway service stations.
 As with many services of the time, there are two sites located on either side of the carriageway, linked by a bridge which features a restaurant and shop.
 Coaches of north-west football fans would call in on their journey to London, and on the way back, occasionally requiring extra police.

 The services are now owned by Moto.

 The service station has a very short exit slip road, close to the A556 exit slip road on the northbound side of the M6.
 Slow moving vehicles are often forced to pull into the main carriageway at slow speeds.
 The station played a pivotal role in comedian Rhod Gilbert's special Rhod Gilbert and the Award-Winning Mince Pie.

 The Cheshire Police Motorway Unit has one of its bases here, situated on the southbound side.

 Incidents

 In 1965 £2,000 worth of cutlery and crockery was stolen.

 Cheshire Police made many arrests at the service area for organised crime, and became adept at identifying stolen cars by the early 1970s.
 It had trained its officers how to identify stolen cars at its training centre in Crewe.

-17 year old Aston Villa fan James Townsend, of Cotton Grove in Longbridge, was jailed for six months at Knutsford court, by Sir Lincoln Hallinan, after stabbing another person with a flick-knife on 16 February 1974.
+Seventeen year old Aston Villa fan James Townsend, of Cotton Grove in Longbridge, was jailed for six months at Knutsford court, by Sir Lincoln Hallinan, after stabbing another person with a flick-knife on 16 February 1974.
 Bricks and bottles had been thrown at another coach.

-In May 1974 Liverpool football fans were banned from the service area.
+In May 1974, Liverpool football fans were banned from the service area.
 In the same week, Keele banned Liverpool, Manchester United, and Everton football supporters.
-On Saturday 12 March 1977, 25 year old Robert Smith was stabbed five times, after an argument with a group of Manchester City supporters.
-On Saturday 3 October 1981 two hundred Wolves fans caused £300 of damage when they rampaged.
+On 12 March 1977, 25 year old Robert Smith was stabbed five times, after an argument with a group of Manchester City supporters.
+On 3 October 1981, 200 Wolves fans caused £300 of damage when they rampaged.

 In June 2019, four bikers were stabbed at Knutsford Services, which led to the M6 northbound being closed off for some time between junctions 18 and 19.